raiden-network/raiden-service-bundle/README.md

 Being accepted in the whitelist as a part of the federation currently takes up to 24 hours after your server name has been added to `known_servers.main.yaml`.
 After running `docker-compose up -d` you will likely encounter errors but you don't need to worry about them as they will resolve over time.
 The RSB is configured to restart upon failure automatically.
 Please verify that your RSB is connected and running successfully after a period of 24 hours.

 ---

+### Registering as a RSB Provider
+If you want to participate in the network by running a Raiden Service Bundle you need to register yourself as a provider.
+Currently, there are two conditions that must be fulfilled to run the RSB successfully.

+1. **Registering in the Services Registry On-Chain**
+  - In order to register as a service provider you need to run the script `register-service-provider.sh` as described in step 3 and 4 in *Installing the RSB* written below.

+2. **Extending `known_servers.main.yaml`**
+  - In order to be whitelisted in the Matrix Federation, the list needs to be extended with your server name.
+Open an issue in this repository with the request to be added to the list.
+Please, state your server name as you have set `$SERVER_NAME` in your `.env` file.

 ### Verifying that the RSB is working